FreeCAD/FreeCAD-documentation/wiki/Draft_API.md

     and thus the lines not joining.
     Test properly using `DraftVecUtils.equals` because then it will consider the precision set in the Draft preferences.

 #### <img src="images/type_method.svg" style="width:16px;"> joinWires <small>(wires, joinAttempts=0)</small>

-joinWires(objects): merges a set of wires where possible, if any of those
+merges a set of wires where possible, if any of those
     wires have a coincident start and end point